 If you want to see change, you usually have to take the initiative to make that change.
 Leave a jar of homemade deodorant in the bathroom for your consumer-product-loving teenager.
 She may just use it.
 Diplomatically offer to teach your meal kit-loving friend how to cook a simple meal (I doubt many people who can cook sign up for these expensive subscriptions).

 Bring in a reusable Keurig coffee pod to the office and keep a running tally of the number of pods you and your coworkers keep out of landfill.
 Bring an appropriately sized jar for the coffee grounds and track that volume too (take these home to compost or to dump directly onto plants outside).
-People need to hear about successes, not just failures.
+People need to hear about successes.
 And people love to watch their numbers—pretty much any numbers—climb.
-Just ask your coworker who says to you every morning, “Have you liked my Instagram post yet?”
+Just ask your coworker who says every morning, “Have you liked my Instagram post yet?”

 3. Show, don’t tell